GroMoKoSo/GroMoKoSo-Meta/docs/architecture_arc42.md

 The system will be separated into multiple microservices which will be deployed as Docker containers.
 Each service will be responsible for a specific domain except the UI service.

+These services include:
+- McpManagement
+- UserManagement
+- ApiManagement
+- Spec2Tool
+- UI

+Each microservice including their responsibility and purpose is described in [4.1](#41-subservices)

+## 4.1 Subservices
+### 4.1.1 McpManagement
+MCP management will provide Servers dynamically depending on user requests.
+Each user will have their own MCP Server to ensure that the corresponding tools of the user will be available.
+Therefore the usage of the servers will be monitored and additional servers will be started or shut down if needed.

+### 4.1.2 UserManagement
+User management is responsible for managing access-rights for MCP tools which are split between users and groups.
+When actions like the execution of MCP tools or modifying APIs are made, User management provides a method to check wether these operations should be authorized.

+### 4.1.3 ApiManagement
+Api management is the entrypoint for creating, modifying and deleting APIs which should be used as MCP Tools.
+Api management uses user management to check if operations should be allowed, Spec2Tool to convert OpenAPI specs to MCP tools and mcp management to finally create these MCP tools.

+### 4.1.4 Spec2Tool
+Spec2Tool is responsible for converting OpenAPI specs to an internal representation of MCP tools.
+These representations are used by mcp management to create MCP tools.

+### 4.1.5 UI
+UI provides a graphical user interface for the user to interact with the system itself.
+Each use-case which has been defined is covered by the UI.
+UI uses REST endpoints which are provided by each microservice to perform actions.

 ## Organizational Decisions